simphotonics/generic_enum/README.md

 ### Retrieving Annotations of Type Generic Enum

-Using the package [analyzer], the data model can be traversed with the help of a [SimpleElementVisitor](https://pub.dev/documentation/analyzer/latest/dart_element_visitor/SimpleElementVisitor-class.html).
+Using the package [analyzer], the data model `User` can be traversed with the help of a [SimpleElementVisitor](https://pub.dev/documentation/analyzer/latest/dart_element_visitor/SimpleElementVisitor-class.html).

 When processing annotations (for example during source code generation: see method `_addConstraint` below),